denvasylenko/basicJs/README.md

 const combined = [...arr1, ...arr2];
 console.log(combined);  // Outputs: [1, 2, 3, 4, 5, 6]
 ```

-In this example, the contents of arr1 and arr2 are expanded and combined into a new array.

 **Example 2: Spread in Objects**
 ```javascript